mgblackwater/stevekinney.net/content/courses/testing/testing-library.md

 - **Avoid Implementation Details**: Prevent tests from breaking due to internal changes.
 - **Handle Asynchronous Code**: Properly wait for updates with `findBy` and `waitFor`.
 - **Leverage `userEvent`**: Simulate user interactions more accurately.

-By adopting these practices, you can create a robust test suite that enhances the quality and reliability of your React applications.

 ## When to Use Testing Library